AdobeDocs/dynamic-media-developer-resources.en/help/aem-viewers-ref/c-html5-s7-aem-asset-viewers/c-html5-spin-viewer-about/c-html5-spin-viewer-customizingviewer/r-html5-spin-viewer-customize-mainviewerarea.md

 ---
 description: The main view area is the area occupied by the spin image.
 It usually sets to fit the available device screen when no size is specified.
-seo-description: The main view area is the area occupied by the spin image.
-It usually sets to fit the available device screen when no size is specified.
-seo-title: Main viewer area

 solution: Experience Manager
 title: Main viewer area
-uuid: 8395386b-4039-4a47-8d31-a341813c2647

 feature: Dynamic Media Classic,Viewers,SDK/API,Spin Sets
 role: Developer,Business Practitioner
 ---